MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/financial-dimension-defaults.md

 ## Enable flexibility in determining financial dimension defaulting for resource based/non-stocked scenarios

-New functionality is available to provide more options in how financial dimensions are defaulted onto transactions.
-This feature allows for the selection of the project or contract line to determine the financial dimensions that are defaulted onto transactions.
+New functionality provides more options for the entry of default financial dimensions on transactions.
+This feature lets you select the project or contract line to determine the default financial dimensions that are entered on transactions.

-The **(Preview) Enable flexibility in determining financial dimension defaulting for resource based/non-stocked scenarios** feature must be enabled in feature management to use this functionality.
+To use this functionality, you must enable the **(Preview) Enable flexibility in determining financial dimension defaulting for resource based/non-stocked scenarios** feature in Feature management.

-Functionality included in the feature include:
+The feature includes the following functionality:

-- A new form for **Project default dimension rules** to define the criteria for determining if dimensions should default from the project or contract line.
+- You can use the new **Project default dimension rules** page to define the criteria that determine whether default dimensions should be taken from the project or contract line.
-- The addition of **Time** and **Material** contract lines appearing in the defaulting accounting for project contracts.
-This allows users to enter financial dimension default values for both types of contract lines now.
+- **Time** and **Material** contract lines appear in the defaulting accounting for project contracts.
+Therefore, users can now enter financial dimension default values for both types of contract lines.
-- Logic added to import from staging, on-account transactions, forecasts, and revenue recognition to determine if dimensions should default from the project or contract line.
+- Logic that is added to import from staging, on-account transactions, forecasts, and revenue recognition determines whether default dimensions should be taken from the project or contract line.
-- Fixes to improve the reliability of saving default dimensions values within the project and contract line forms.
+- Fixes have been made to improve the reliability of saving default dimension values on the project and contract line pages.

-### Dimension Rules
+### Dimension rules

-After the feature is enabled, there's a new form available for Project default dimension rules.
-The form is accessed from **Project management and accounting** > **Setup** > > **Posting** > **Project default dimension rules**.
+After the feature is enabled, a new page for project default dimension rules is available at **Project management and accounting** \> **Setup** \> **Posting** \> **Project default dimension rules**.

-The **Project default dimension rules** form provides several criteria to determine at what scope the rule should apply.
-It also provides the last column of default dimension priority to determine if dimensions should default from the project or the contract line.
+The **Project default dimension rules** page provides several criteria for determining the scope at which the rule should apply.
+The last column is for the default dimension priority.
+It's used to determine whether default dimensions should be taken from the project or contract line.

-On initial enabling of feature, or in the case of upgrades, there won't be any rules defined.
-In most cases, not having rules defined is equivalent to the previous behavior of defaulting dimensions from the project.
+After the feature is first enabled, or in the event of upgrades, no rules are defined.
+In most cases, the absence of defined rules is equivalent to the previous behavior, where default dimensions are taken from the project.

-Previous legacy rules without the feature enabled are as follows:
+The following previous legacy rules are used if the feature isn't enabled:

-- The project dimensions are used as the primary source for time entries, expense entries, fees, material usage entries, and journals originating from Dataverse.
+- The project dimensions are used as the primary source for time entries, expense entries, fees, material usage entries, and journals that originate from Dataverse.
-- The project dimensions are used as the primary source for forecast entries originating from Dataverse.
+- The project dimensions are used as the primary source for forecast entries that originate from Dataverse.
-- The project contract line dimensions are used as the primary source for on-account transactions originating from Dataverse.
+- The project contract line dimensions are used as the primary source for on-account transactions that originate from Dataverse.
-- Transactions originating from finance and operations apps use the dimensions defined on the originating document.
+- Transactions that originate from finance and operations apps use the dimensions that are defined on the originating document.
 These dimensions used the project dimensions as their primary source.

-If there's a situation where a dimension rule can't be found, the legacy behavior acts as if the feature was off.
+If a dimension rule can't be found, the legacy behavior acts as if the feature is off.

-The rules evaluate from right to left and a rule that is more specific to a field on the right takes precedence.
-For example if a rule is defined for a specific project cost and revenue profile and another rule is added for a specific project contract, that contract rule takes precedence over the project cost and revenue profile rule.
+The rules are evaluated from right to left, and a rule that is more specific to a field on the right takes precedence.
+For example, one rule is defined for a specific project cost and revenue profile, and another rule is added for a specific project contract.
+In this case, the second contract rule takes precedence over the first one.

-In the case of projects not connected to a contract, the legacy rules to use project for dimensions applies.
+If projects aren't connected to a contract, the legacy rules apply, and the project is used for dimensions.

 ### Feature considerations and limitations

-As of the 10.0.40 preview release, the following documents aren't considered in the feature and will continue the legacy behavior:
+As of the 10.0.40 preview release, the feature doesn't consider the following documents.
+Therefore, these documents will continue to use the legacy behavior.

-- Expense reports submitted from Dynamics 365 Finance and Operations.
+- Expense reports that are submitted from finance and operations apps
-- Purchase requests, purchase orders, and vendor invoices submitted from Finance and Operations.
+- Purchase requests, purchase orders, and vendor invoices that are submitted from finance and operations apps

-As of the 10.0.40 preview release, Revenue recognition has a known limitation.
+As of the 10.0.40 preview release, revenue recognition has a known limitation.
 Revenue recognition follows the dimensions where fee journals are enabled.
-In a simple fixed price project with a single contract line the dimensions can correctly default from the contract.
-However if a time and material contract line for fees and a separate fixed price contract line for revenue recognition exist, then the dimensions default from the time and material contract line used for fees.
+In a simple fixed-price project that has a single contract line, the default dimensions can be correctly taken from the contract.
+However, if a time-and-material contract line for fees and a separate fixed-price contract line for revenue recognition exist, the default dimensions are taken from the time-and-material contract line that is used for fees.
--

 [!INCLUDE[footer-include](../includes/footer-banner.md)]